celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 export CELO_VALIDATOR_ADDRESS=<YOUR-VALIDATOR-ADDRESS>
 ```

-Before we can run the node with these accounts, we just have to setup the genesis file and setup some static nodes:
+Next, we'll run a node on your local machine so that we can use these accounts to lock Celo Gold and authorize the keys needed to run your validator.
+To do this, we need to run the following commands, which fetch the genesis block and a list of other nodes in the network to connect to.

 ```bash
 # On your local machine